jrialland/python-astar/README.rst

 For the default implementation of `is_goal_reached`, the objects must be comparable for same-ness (i.e. implement `__eq__`).

-A simple way to achieve this, is to use simple objects based on strings, floats, integers, tuples.
+A simple way to achieve this is to use simple objects based on strings, floats, integers, tuples.
 [`dataclass`](https://docs.python.org/3/library/dataclasses.html#dataclasses.dataclass)
 objects declared with `@dataclass(frozen=True)` directly implement `__hash__`